A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-\paragraph{Presentation} The presentation of information can be characterized by two categories of properties: the used \emph{presentation form}, and the \emph{level of abstraction} used to present available information.
+\paragraph{Presentation} The presentation of information can be characterized by two categories of properties: the used \emph{presentation form} and the \emph{level of abstraction} used to present available information.
 The presentation form simply summarizes the human sensory input channels utilized by the explanation, which can be: visual (the most common one including diagrams, graphs, and heatmaps), textual in either natural language or formal form, auditive, and combinations thereof.
-In the following the aspects influencing the level of abstraction are elaborated.
-These can be split up into (1) aspects of the smallest building blocks of the explanation, the \emph{information units}, and (2) the \emph{accessibility} or level of complexity of their combinations (the information units).
-Lastly, further filtering may be applied before finally presenting the explanation, including privacy filters. \begin{description} \item[Information units] The basic units of the explanation, cognitive chunks \cite{doshi-velez_rigorous_2017}, or information unit, may differ in the level or processing applied to them.
-The simplest form are unprocessed \emph{raw features}, as used in explanations by example. \emph{Derived features} capture some indirect information contained in the raw inputs, like super-pixels or attention heatmaps.
-These need not necessarily have a semantic meaning to the explainee, other than explicitly \emph{semantic features}, \forexample concept activation vector attributions.
-The last type of information units are \emph{abstract semantic features} not directly grounded in any input, \forexample prototypes. \emph{Feature interactions} may occur as information units or be left unconsidered for the explanation. \begin{examples} \examplemethod{SmoothGrad~\cite{smilkov_smoothgrad_2017}} \examplemethod{Integrated Gradients~\cite{sundararajan_axiomatic_2017}} Some further notable examples of heatmapping methods for feature attribution are SmoothGrad~\cite{smilkov_smoothgrad_2017} and Integrated Gradients~\cite{sundararajan_axiomatic_2017}.
-One drawback of the methods described so far is that the considered loss surfaces that are linearly approximated tend to be \enquote{rough}, \idest exhibit significant variation in the point-wise values, gradients, and thus feature importance \cite{samek_interpretable_2020}.
-SmoothGrad~\cite{smilkov_smoothgrad_2017} aims to mitigate this by averaging the gradient from random samples within a ball around the sample to investigate.
-Integrated gradients~\cite{sundararajan_axiomatic_2017} do the averaging (to be precise: integration) along a path between two points in the input space. \examplemethod{Integrated Hessians~\cite{janizek_explaining_2020}} A technically similar approach but with a different goal is Integrated Hessians~\cite{janizek_explaining_2020}.
-They intend not to grasp and visualize the sensitivity of the model for one feature (as derived feature), but their information units are interactions of features, \idest how much the change of one feature changes the influence of the other on the output.
-This is done by having a look at the Hessian matrix, which is obtained by two subsequent integrated gradient calculations. \end{examples}
+In the following, the aspects influencing the level of abstraction are elaborated.
+These can be split up into (1) aspects of the smallest building blocks of the explanation, the \emph{information units}, and (2) the \emph{accessibility} or level of \emph{complexity} of their combinations (the information units).
+Lastly, further filtering may be applied before finally presenting the explanation, including privacy filters. \begin{subparagraphs}[font=\appenddot] \item[Information units] The basic units of the explanation, cognitive chunks \cite{doshi-velez_rigorous_2017}, or information units, may differ in the level of processing applied to them.
+The simplest form are unprocessed \emph{raw features}, as used in explanations by example. \emph{Derived features} capture some indirect information contained in the raw inputs, like superpixels or attention heatmaps.
+These need not necessarily have semantic meaning to the explainee, in contrast to explicitly \emph{semantic features}, \forexample, concept activation vector attributions.
+The last type of information unit are \emph{abstract semantic features} not directly grounded in any input, \forexample, generated prototypes. \emph{Feature interactions} may occur as information units or be left unconsidered for the explanation. \begin{examples} Some further notable examples of heatmapping methods for feature attribution are SmoothGrad by \longcite{smilkov_smoothgrad_2017} and Integrated Gradients by \longcite{sundararajan_axiomatic_2017}.
+One drawback of the methods described so far is that they linearly approximate the loss surface in a point-wise manner.
+Hence, they struggle with \enquote{rough} loss surfaces that exhibit significant variation in the point-wise values, gradients, and thus feature importance \cite{samek_interpretable_2020}. \examplemethod{SmoothGrad~\cite{smilkov_smoothgrad_2017}} SmoothGrad aims to mitigate this by averaging the gradient from random samples within a ball around the sample to investigate. \examplemethod{Integrated Gradients~\cite{sundararajan_axiomatic_2017}} Integrated gradients do the averaging (to be precise: integration) along a path between two points in the input space. \examplemethod{Integrated Hessians~\cite{janizek_explaining_2020}} A technically similar approach but with a different goal is Integrated Hessians~\cite{janizek_explaining_2020}.
+They intend not to grasp and visualize the sensitivity of the model for one feature (as a derived feature), but their information units are interactions of features, \idest, how much the change of one feature changes the influence of the other on the output.
+This is done by having a look at the Hessian matrix, which is obtained by two subsequent Integrated Gradients calculations. \end{examples}